Nightwing-Bludhaven/wiz-hack-2.0/README.md

 - sets any RGB color + brightness you want
 - comes with a clean web UI because clicking buttons > typing commands sometimes
 - FastAPI backend that actually works
+- **makes your lights react to music in real-time** (bass→red, mids→green, treble→blue)

-basically i went from "click app button" to "control my lights from terminal/browser/literally anywhere"
+basically i went from "click app button" to "control my lights from terminal/browser/literally anywhere" AND made them dance to music

 ## the tech stack (keeping it simple)